-Active ingredient(s): triclopyr Rate: For most brush species use 0.25-0.5% (vol/vol) mixture for foliar applications.
+Active ingredient(s): triclopyr

+Rate: For most brush species use 0.5-1.0% (vol/vol) mixture for foliar applications; rates can be increased (3%) if brush is large and difficult to control.
 The broadcast rate varies from 1-2 pts/a for annuals/biennials to 1-2 qt/a for perennial broadleaf weeds.
 Apply no more than 2 quarts per acre per growing season.

 Timing: POST.
 Plants must be fully leafed out and actively growing when treated with foliar applications.
-Remedy can also be applied as a cut stump or basal bark treatment.

 Remarks: Remedy contains triclopyr which is generally effective on woody plants and a range of herbaceous species including alder, ash, burdock, wild carrot, cherry, goldenrod, multiflora rose, sumac, and willow.
-It can be applied with conventional boom sprayers as a broadcast treatment, as a foliar spray to individual brush plants, or as a cut stump or basal bark treatment.
+It can be applied with conventional boom sprayers as a broadcast treatment, as a foliar spray to individual brush plants, or as a cut surface or basal bark treatment.
 While Remedy is formulated to have low volatility, applications should be avoided when temperatures are over 90°F and humidity is low.
 Follow label precautions to prevent spray or vapor drift to sensitive vegetation.

 While no grazing restrictions exist for livestock including lactating animals on treated areas, we recommend a 14-day removal period to maximize effectiveness prior to grazing.
 Do not harvest hay for 14 days after treatment.
-If livestock will be slaughtered in the year of treatment, remove the animals from these pastures at least 3 days before Remedy is used.
+If livestock will be slaughtered in the year of treatment, remove the animals from these pastures and feed forage that has not been treated with Remedy for at least 3 days.

-Rate: Varies with species and method of application.
+Active ingredient(s): glyphosate Rate: Varies with species and method of application.
 See label for details.
 Adjuvants: Ammonium sulfate at 8.5-17 lb/100 gal of spray mixture is recommended if using hard water.
 Additional surfactant is rarely needed.

 Timing: POST.
 Treat perennial broadleaves in the late-bud to early-flower stage or treat regrowth following mowing or grazing in the fall.
 Treat brush species when leaves are fully expanded and plants are actively growing.
-Biennial and annual weeds can be treated any time, but best results are seen when they are small.
+Biennial and annual weeds can be treated any time, but best results are seen when they are less than 6 inches tall.
 Remarks: Glyphosate is available in various brand names.
 Not all products are labeled for use in pastures; check the label before using.
 Products may also vary in glyphosate concentration, type and amount of surfactants, and approved use rates.
 Spot application of glyphosate in pastures is appropriate for treating localized weed problems such as Canada thistle or multiflora rose, which often occur in patches.
 No more than 10% of any acre should be spot-treated at one time.
 Additional applications can be made in the same pasture at 30-day intervals.
 Glyphosate is nonselective and will kill all treated vegetation; reseed the area with a desirable mixture of forage species.
 Foliar sprays of glyphosate control these brush species: alder, elms, honeysuckle, multiflora rose, oaks, poison ivy, sumac, and willow.
 Symptoms of injury may not appear for several weeks.

 Glyphosate can also be used in pastures in wiper applicators.
 An 8- to 12-inch height difference between the weeds and pasture species is required.
 This approach is useful to suppress tall herbaceous broadleaf weeds such as chicory, goldenrod, giant ragweed, bull thistle, and plumeless thistle in pastures with birdsfoot trefoil or clover.
 For best results, remove domestic livestock before treating and do not graze or harvest for 14 days after treatment.